Top Menu

 And the blue ones...
 Love, love, LOVE!

 I know many of you had to skip this project because it involves sewing.
-Well, I'm not that good at sewing, but since they're all straight lines it was easy.
+Well, I could improve at sewing, but it was easy since they're all straight lines.

 director's chairs, old doors, hexagon pillow, sombreros